jiyot/Favourite-Videos-React-Native/README.md

 VideoDetailsScreen.js: Displays details about a selected video, including the video thumbnail, title, description, and total number of views.
-Allows the user to add the video to their favorites list.
+Allows the user to add the video to their favourites list.

-FavoritesScreen.js: Displays a list of favorited videos and provides options to view details or clear the favorites list.
+FavoritesScreen.js: Displays a list of favourite videos and provides options to view details or clear the favourites list.

 Navigation: